 In aqueous solution, aldehydes, and to a lesser extent ketones, hydrate to form geminal diols.
 We investigate the hydration of methylglyoxal (MG) in the gas phase, a process not previously considered to occur in water-restricted environments.
 In this study, we spectroscopically identified methylglyoxal diol (MGD) and obtained the gas-phase partial pressures of MG and MGD.
 These results, in conjunction with the relative humidity, were used to obtain the equilibrium constant, KP, for the water-mediated hydration of MG in the gas phase.
 The Gibbs free energy for this process, ΔG°, obtained as a result, suggests a larger than expected gas-phase diol concentration.
 This may have significant implications for understanding the role of organics in atmospheric chemistry.

 Axson, Jessica L.; Takahashi, Kaito; De Haan, David O.; and Vaida, Veronica, "Gas-Phase Water Mediated Equilibrium Study Between Methylglyoxal and its Geminal Diol" (2009).
-Chemistry and Biochemistry Faculty Publications.
+Chemistry and Biochemistry: Faculty Scholarship.
 20.